About-France.com - the connoisseur's guide to France

 Not giving up in spite of adversity has been the hallmark of the second Macron presidency, that began in 2022, in the wake of the turmoil created by Covid.
 Macron was reelected president in another runoff against the far-right candidate Marine Le Pen, though not as comfortably as in the past.
 However his LREM party, renamed Renaissance, failed to achieve an absolute majority in the National Assembly, leaving the new government dependent on ad-hoc alliances for different pieces of legislation, or else on the much reviled Article 49.2 of the French constitution, which allows laws to be passed without a vote.

-In spite of appointing first a left-winger, Elizabeth Borne, and subsequently a popular up-and-coming centrist, Gabriel Attal, to the post of Prime Minister, Macron's second administration has been under attack since day 1, particularly from the far right who have tabled more than one unsuccessful vote of no confidence against the government.
-However, it was the constant sniping from the far right and from the far left that convinced Macron, in the wake of his party's very poor showing in the 2024 European elections, to call a snap general election.
+In spite of appointing first a left-winger, Elizabeth Borne, and subsequently a popular up-and-coming centrist, Gabriel Attal, to the post of Prime Minister, Macron's second administration was under attack from day 1, particularly from the far right who tabled more than one unsuccessful vote of no confidence against the government.
+However, it was the constant sniping from the far right and from the far left that convinced Macron, in the wake of his party's very poor showing in the 2024 European elections, to pull out the biggest surprise of all, by calling a snap general election.